DecidedX/HealthCheckIn/README.md

 # HealthCheckIn
-Auto check in on yiban
+Auto check in for yiban